dvajs/dva/docs/guide/getting-started.md

 ## Create New App

-After installing dva-cli, you can access the `dva` command from the command line ([Cannot access?](http://stackoverflow.com/questions/15054388/global-node-modules-not-installing-correctly-command-not-found)).
+After installing dva-cli, you can access the `dva` command from the command line ([Can't access?](http://stackoverflow.com/questions/15054388/global-node-modules-not-installing-correctly-command-not-found)).
 Now you can create new apps with `dva new`.

 ```bash
 $ dva new dva-quickstart
 ```

-This creates the `dva-quickstart` directory, which contains the project initialization directories and files, and provides development server, build scripts, data mock services, proxy servers, and more.
+This creates the `dva-quickstart` directory, which contains the project directories and files, and provides development server, build scripts, data mock services, proxy servers, and more.

-Then we `cd` enter the `dva-quickstart` directory and start the development server：
+Then we `cd` into the `dva-quickstart` directory and start the development server：

 ```bash
 $ cd dva-quickstart